-Step up your home pizza game with this easy (but tasty!) artisan pizza dough, made with Organic “Type 00 Normal” Pizza Flour.
-The dough is made 1–2 days ahead of time to allow some flavor to develop, there’s minimal prep before you want to make pizzas and a regular old oven will work perfectly fine.
+Step up your home pizza game with this easy (but tasty!) artisan pizza dough, made with our Organic Pizza Flour.
+The dough is made 1–2 days ahead of time to allow some flavor to develop, there’s minimal prep before you want to make pizzas and a regular old oven (with a little help from a pizza stone or baking steel) should work perfectly fine.

 This formula will yield about 4 medium-size pizzas; perfect for a large family.
 If you’re having friends over, double the recipe and split the dough into smaller rounds (~150 g each) for a personal-size pizza party!

 As for toppings, the sky’s the limit… We love to put out a little of everything – various charcuterie meats, fresh herbs & veggies, a couple different kinds of cheese, some olive oil, etc – and let everyone build their own.

 With this easy pizza dough recipe under your belt, pizza night will never be the same!